Q:What will my vacancy rent for?

 Q:Who handles problems during the night, on weekends, and holidays?

 We have a 24/7 response to all maintenance calls.
-We will talk with the resident to determine how to proceed.
-Many times we solve a problem over the phone or by simply calling one of our plumbers that we have access to 24 hours a day.
+We will communicate with the resident to determine how to proceed.
+Many times we solve a problem over the phone or by simply calling one of our technicians that we have access to 24 hours a day.

 Q:What are habitability requirements?